Ryan Quarles: 2010 election

-Quarles ran in 2010 for the Kentucky House of Representatives for the 62nd District.
-He won a Republican primary with 60% of the vote.
+Quarles ran, in 2010, for the Kentucky House of Representatives for the 62nd District.
+He won a Republican primary, with 60% of the vote.

 On October 2, 2010, Quarles was arrested in Lexington, Kentucky, for reckless driving.
 "A police report said Ryan Quarles, 26, was arrested ... about 3:10 a.m.
 Saturday.
-Quarles was driving ... through a parking lot, weaving through cars, the uniform citation said.
-The report said Quarles showed signs of intoxication and had a blood alcohol level of 0.067 when given a breath test.
+Quarles was driving through a parking lot, weaving through cars, the uniform citation said.
+The report said Quarles showed signs of intoxication, and he had a blood alcohol level of 0.067, when given a breath test.
 His blood alcohol level was below the legal limit of 0.08."
-Quarles pleaded guilty in Fayette District Court, and paid a fine after the charge was lowered to careless driving.
+Quarles pleaded guilty in Fayette District Court, and paid a fine, after the charge was lowered to careless driving.